sebdanielsson/nitmod/docs/cvar-reference.md

 ---

 #### g_lms_roundlimit
-sets the maximum number of rounds for a single matchup between teams.
+Sets the maximum number of rounds for a single matchup between teams.
 A team is considered to win a match when more than 50% of num rounds are won.
 Default: 3

 ---

 #### g_lms_matchlimit
-sets the maximum number of matches to play before moving on to the next map in rotation.
+Sets the maximum number of matches to play before moving on to the next map in rotation.
 Default: 2

 ---